Skip to main content

 Thesis supervisor: Owen Chapman

-Angus Tarnawsky is an artist, musician, educator and researcher based in London, UK.
+Angus Tarnawsky is an artist, musician, curator and researcher, currently based in London (UK).

-His doctoral research investigates the social and political dimensions of sound and listening in urban spaces—especially along canals, or other human-made waterways—via a wide range of site-responsive sonic activities.
-Several phases of this work are documented in the book chapter, "What do I Hear, and How do I listen?
-Thinking With Sound on the Lachine Canal" as part of Palgrave Macmillan's edited volume "Sound Research for Troubling Times."
+As a PhD candidate at Concordia University (Tiohtià:ke/Montréal), he investigates the social and political dimensions of hearing and listening in urban spaces.
+Several phases of this work are documented in the recent book chapter, “What do I hear, and how do I listen?
+Thinking with sound on the Lachine Canal” as part of Palgrave Macmillan's edited volume, “Sound Research for Troubling Times.”

 Thesis title: Sonic Encounters on the Lachine Canal and Lee Navigation